masc-ucsc/docs/docs/pyrope/06b-instantiation.md

 sel#[1] = cond2
 sel#[2] = !cond1 and !cond2
 mut res2 = __hotmux(sel, b, c, d)
-optimize ( cond1 and !cond2 and !cond3)
+assume ( cond1 and !cond2 and !cond3)
     or (!cond1 and  cond2 and !cond3)
     or (!cond1 and !cond2 and  cond3)    // one hot check (no else allowed)

 lec(res, res2)
 ```